 The texture is also great — it’s a little bit tougher than fish, but when grilled it becomes tender on the inside and develops a nice sear on the outside.
 Put your fears aside and try some jangeo gui the next time your friends are grilling it up for dinner this summer.
 You won’t regret it!

 Summer Korean Food #8: Korean Ice Cream (아이스크림)

 We’ve been saving the best for last!
-Korean ice cream is both similar and different to the ice cream in Western countries.
+Korean ice cream is both similar and different from the ice cream in Western countries.
 It’s found in convenience stores and grocery stores alike, so you should have no problem locating some frozen tasty treats this summer when you need to cool down.
 However, some types of Korean ice cream are like nothing you’ve ever seen before!

 Take Samanco, for example – Samanco is a fish-shaped waffle treat with vanilla ice cream and red bean paste sandwiched in the middle (yes, you read that right).
 Step outside of your comfort zone and give some of the more unique Korean ice cream desserts a try!
 They’re super inexpensive at most shops, so your ice cream adventure won’t break the bank.
-Some of these snacks are very difficult to find outside of Korea, so fi you have the opportunity to try them you absolutely should!
+Some of these snacks are very difficult to find outside of Korea, so if you have the opportunity to try them you absolutely should!

 Korean Summer Food #9: Naeng-kong-guksu

 Calling all vegetarians — please make it a point to try this delicious Korean dish this summer!
 Naeng-kong-guksu is a dish featuring cold noodles marinating in a creamy and thick broth made of soy beans.
 You absolutely do not have to be a vegetarian to enjoy this dish, but it’s a super popular summer option for vegetarians because unlike many dishes on this list, it’s refreshing and meat free!